 An experiment was done at a high school to measure peer pressure among the students in a class.
 The results showed that 79% of the teens in the group gave in to peer pressure during this experiment.
-Peer pressure is a real thing, and can be very strong, so preparing your teen for peer pressure is very important.
+Peer pressure is a real thing.
+It can be very strong, so preparing your teen for peer pressure is very important.

-I remember facing it when I was in my teen years, and attending a Christian school.
-Our kids will all face peer pressure at some point during their teen years, whether we send them to a Christian school, public school, or home school them.
+I remember facing it when I was in my teen years and attending a Christian school.
+Our kids will all face peer pressure at some point during their teen years, whether we send them to a Christian school, public school, or home school.

 The question is not whether or not they will face it, but rather what are we doing to prepare them to deal with it?

 Most teens today have bought into what culture is telling them.
 They have been led to believe that the teen years are the time to have fun, take it easy, and have no responsibilities.
 Unfortunately, many Christian parents believe this, as well.
 However, do you know the word teenager is not in the Bible?
 The term young/men are used 140 times in the Bible.

 When I was a child, I spake as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 I Cor.
 13:11